-In this work we consider a particular class of scalar-field quartessence models \citep{Bertacca:2010ct,Bertacca:2008uf} with Born-Infeld kinetic term \citep{Born:1934gh}, whose Lagrangian can be thought as a field theory generalisation of the Lagrangian of a relativistic particle \citep{Padmanabhan:2002sh,Abramo:2003cp,Abramo:2004ji}.
 The most important thing to bear in mind here is that these models are indistinguishable from \lcdm\ at background level.
-Furthermore, as is the case of massive neutrinos, there is only one additional parameters with respect to \lcdm.
-This parameter, $\cinf$, is related to the effective sound speed of quartessence, $c_s^2$, and represents its asymptotic value at $t\to\infty$.
+Furthermore, there is only one additional parameter with respect to \lcdm, as in the case of massive neutrinos.
+This parameter, $\cinf$, is related to the effective sound speed of quartessence, $c_{\rm s}^2$, and represents its asymptotic value at $t\to\infty$.
 Specifically, the speed of sound evolves with redshift according to \citep{Bertacca:2008uf}

-Here, we `interpret' $\ode$ and $\odm$ as the cosmological parameters of the effective cosmological constant and cold dark matter energy density, respectively.
-Note that this model recovers \lcdm\ in the limit $\cinf=0$.
+Here, we `interpret' $\ode$ and $\odm$ as the present-day densities of an effective cosmological constant and a cold dark component, respectively.
+Note that this model recovers \lcdm\ for $\cinf=0$.
 In other words, the \lcdm\ parameter space is an hypersurface of the higher-dimensional parameter space of this family of quartessence models; we shall thus hereafter use the notation \lcdm\ and \udm.
 Similarly, we shall later refer to a cosmological model with free neutrino masses as \ncdm.

 In quartessence, the evolution of the gravitational potential of the LSS is determined by the background and perturbation evolution of quartessence alone.
 This implies that the appearance of a sound speed significantly different from zero at late times will correspond to an effective Jeans length below which quartessence does clustering is inhibited \citep{Bertacca:2007cv}.
 To give a flavour of this effect, the quartessence sound speed of Eq.~\eqref{c_s-udm} with, say, $\cinf=10^{-3}$, determines a typical Jean's length for perturbations $\lambda_{\rm J}=16,1.6$ and $0.29\,h^{-1}\mathrm{Mpc}$ at $z=0,1$ and $2$, respectively.
 This quantity is directly proportional to $\cinf$ \citep[see][for further details on quartessence Jean's length]{Piattella:2009kt}.
 In turn, this will cause a strong evolution in time of the gravitational potential \citep{Camera:2009uz,Camera:2010wm}.